-An elementary student council will be formed to enhance our elementary building.
+An elementary student council will be formed during the 2018-19 school year to enhance our elementary building.
 Students from grades third through sixth will be able to participate.
-Details to follow once school has started.
+Details will follow after the conclusion of first guarter.

 The qualifications for student council are listed below: